-Gregg was involved with the Santa Barbara Bowl renovation from its earliest project phases up through Gregg has estimated, negotiated, and managed commercial projects that have a total value nearing one billion US dollars.
+Gregg Wilson was involved with the Santa Barbara Bowl renovation from its earliest project phases up through Gregg has estimated, negotiated, and managed commercial projects that have a total value nearing one billion US dollars.
 Perfectly balanced by a strong sense of diplomacy and communication, Gregg can navigate the often-challenging seas of design and building.
-Gregg is uniquely talented in the roles of project management, contractor, and designer.
+Gregg Wilson is uniquely talented in the roles of project management, contractor, and designer.
 He has successfully managed both commercial and residential projects on a national scale, having developed projects from the Eastern Seaboard to Hawaii.

 Santa Barbara Museum of Art